nrschlies/Projects/README.md

     - **Description**: Developed Arduino code using a joystick to transition between various programs designed for an LED strip.

 - **wiki-find.py**:
     - **Description**: Generates a random Wikipedia article displayed in a tkinter window using the Wikipedia library.

 - **test_with_openai.py**:
-    - **Description**: Embark on an original interface blending OpenAI's cutting-edge capabilities with Text-to-Speech technology.
-Designed with a forward-thinking approach, it demonstrates a deep understanding of multithreading for simultaneous processing (still under development).
-This practical tool captivates users with its intuitive design and color-coded console outputs, ideal for those seeking to dive into the AI realm.
+    - **Description**: Interface blending OpenAI's cutting-edge capabilities with Text-to-Speech technology.
+Still under development.

 - **8qnsv2.py**:
-    - **Description**: Dive deep into the intricacies of the N-Queens puzzle with this creative spin.
-Utilizing three distinct, complex strategies: Simulated Annealing, Hill Climbing with Sidestep, and Depth First Search, this project exhibits depth in understanding AI search algorithms.
+    - **Description**: N-Queens puzzle utilizing three strategies: Simulated Annealing, Hill Climbing with Sidestep, and Depth First Search, this project exhibits depth in understanding AI search algorithms.
 With `tkinter` at its core, the GUI presents an aesthetic visualization of real-time puzzle-solving, making it a compelling tool for both educational demonstrations and AI enthusiasts.